raphattack/espn-ffb/README.md

 # Contributors

 * [yorch](https://github.com/yorch) - Thank you for the Docker support!
-* [smfarrelly](https://github.com/smfarrelly) - Thank you for your help with converting the raw SQL to ORM!
+* [smfarrelly](https://github.com/smfarrelly) - Thank you for converting the raw SQL to ORM and for the UI redesign!